 When you have entered edit mode whilst completing exercises, in addition to the 6 keys available for entering the dots (s,d,f,j,k,l) you can use the following keys within the edit box to perform actions.
 This all means you should not need to leave the edit box to find additional information about the lesson being completed.

 Note these keys are keys on the keyboard, not the braille equivalent.
 Pressing 1 means press the 1 key on the keyboard, NOT type dots 3 4 5 6 then dot 1.

-- Pressing the 1 key will save the current exercise at the point you are up to including any partially entered characters.
+- Pressing the 1 key will save the current exercise or exam at the point you are up to including any partially entered characters.

 - Pressing the 2 key will re-read current word you are entering.
 Useful for replaying the current word if you forgot what it was.